Carvago/career-framework/competencies.md

   - You build solutions that are simple yet universal, take context into account to apply right level of abstraction to avoid over engineering.
   - You identify important product, technical or design tradeoffs.
 You don't blindly accept assignments, you negotiate and discuss them with relevant stakeholders.
   - You're considering the effect your work has outside your team.
 You assess how your solutions will impact overall infrastructure, product and other teams.
-  - You follow Mews best practices, get up to speed with newly introduced ones and apply them in your work (idiomatic code, code style, architecture practices, way of working of the team etc).
+  - You follow Carvago best practices, get up to speed with newly introduced ones and apply them in your work (idiomatic code, code style, architecture practices, way of working of the team etc).
 - **Advanced**
   - You collaboratively roadmap large tracks of work with reliable estimates of time, effort, and risk, and you help ensure your team can hit deadlines.
   - You communicate with teammates, collaborators, and stakeholders, and you take responsibility for your plans, both when they're on track and when they aren't.